Curriculum By Grade

 Grade 4

-Language Arts: Expanded word types, writing composition, grammar, vocabulary & spelling are taught through Norse mythology using multidisciplinary methods.
+Language Arts: Sentence structure, word types, punctuation & spelling are taught through multidisciplinary methods.
+Legends from Europe and North America tie into multiple subjects.

 Grade 5